MicrosoftDocs/win32/desktop-src/wmformat/iwmdrmlicensequery-queryactionallowed.md

 ---
 title: IWMDRMLicenseQuery QueryActionAllowed method
-description: The QueryActionAllowed method performs a query on the local license store to retrieve the license status for one or more DRM actions that apply to a specified Key ID. ms.assetid: '814c2850-c036-4c44-a64e-861e88f16fb1'
+description: The QueryActionAllowed method performs a query on the local license store to retrieve the license status for one or more DRM actions that apply to a specified Key ID. ms.assetid: 814c2850-c036-4c44-a64e-861e88f16fb1
+keywords:
-keywords: ["QueryActionAllowed method windows Media Format", "QueryActionAllowed method windows Media Format , IWMDRMLicenseQuery interface", "IWMDRMLicenseQuery interface windows Media Format , QueryActionAllowed method"]
+- QueryActionAllowed method windows Media Format
+- QueryActionAllowed method windows Media Format , IWMDRMLicenseQuery interface
+- IWMDRMLicenseQuery interface windows Media Format , QueryActionAllowed method
 topic_type:
 - apiref
 api_name: